alannchang/java_mastermind/README.md

 1 correct number and 0 correct locations.
 Try Again.
 Attempts Remaining: 9
 ```
+Press Ctrl+D at any time to exit the game/application.
+Unfinished games can be resumed through the ‘Start New Game’ option.”

 #### Menu Options:
 1) START NEW GAME